Garage Door Spring Repair and Replacement in Charlotte, NC

 At RCS Garage Doors, we recommend replacing both torsion springs on your overhead door because they usually wear out at the same rate.
 Torsion springs are also known to break within six months of each other.
 By replacing both garage door torsion springs at once, you can save money and prevent more inconvenience in the near future from another broken spring.

-The reason this decision is often tricky is because you cannot look at garage door springs and be able to tell when they’ll break.
-Every time the garage door opens and closes, the spring wire bends, and the buildup of this repetitive motion is what causes torsion springs to break.
+The reason that the decision of torsion spring replacement is often tricky is that you cannot look at your garage door springs and be able to tell when they’ll break.
+Every time the garage door opens and closes, the spring wire bends, causing tension on the springs, and the buildup of this repetitive motion is what causes torsion springs to break.
 We also recommend, if the non-broken torsion spring has been replaced within the last two years, that you hold off on replacing it.

 Leave Garage Door Spring Repair to the Pros